AATCC 100 – Antimicrobial Fabric Test

 Assessment of Antibacterial Finishes on Textiles

 Antimicrobial agents are useful textile additives and have become more and more common in today’s products.
 They provide textiles with remarkable resistance to odors caused by microorganisms, often without detracting from the appearance or feel of the fabric.
-With the social rise of more active lifestyles, the demand for fabrics with this specific technonology has become greater than ever.
+With the social rise of more active lifestyles, the demand for fabrics with this specific technology has become greater than ever.
 Not only is this key in the sports and commercial world, but even more important in the medical world.
 Some powerful antimicrobial textiles may prevent infections by killing contaminants of public health concern, such as MRSA, should they be deposited on the fabric.

 Whether the antimicrobial agent is woven into the textile as a thread or applied to the textile surface as a liquid, testing is critical to ensure performance.
 Laundering is a main source of fabric degradation, so companies often request standardized laundering prior to AATCC 100 tests.
 Click here to learn about Microchem Laboratory’s laundering services.